sf-wdi-24/modules/week-07-rails-continued/day-01/module-02/readme.md

  Total runtime: 0.022 ms
 (4 rows)
 ```

+Wow, that's some interesting information.
+Let's break it apart.

 The `EXPLAIN` procedure will list out the steps it'll take and indent over the next step.
 The information which is most important to us at this moment is the first procedure `Seq Scan` which is short for Sequential Scan aka "Full Table Scan".